 In the below screenshot, you can see the bubble chart built using the corresponding table.

-- The last step is to add four list boxes which you require calculating with the given conditions in the chart.
+- The last step is to add four list boxes that you require calculating with the given conditions in the chart.
 This will happen when the selections are missed and the colors to show more information about the dimensions.

 Making of Bubble Chart

 This scatters chart or else Bubble chart is quite easy to make in QlikView Technology.
 There are a few things where you may probably get confused.
 The basic thing to get confused is the Dimension where you may think whether it is identical to one ax of the chart.
 Sometimes, the logical dimensions are not the same as the graphical one as well.

 Generally, each bubble represents the country which could be one bubble for customer, product or else supplier.
 There will be some dimensions and also measures that will play a vital role in the chart.

 Where Should be the Bubble Be positioned?

 In some of the graphs, the X-Coordinate is for the per Capita GDP and the y-coordinate is for life expectancy.
 One can also probably use certain gross margins, total order values, net cost or else some other numbers.
 All these are generally used for the axes in the graph.
 There is a requirement of two expressions wherein the other purpose, you can also have use of the third expression.
 The third expression will be for the size of the bubble.
 When it probably comes to the measures, the next confusing thing is that the country has its own one GDP but this QlikView wants an aggregation function such as sum() or else Avg().
 The main cause or else reason is that QlikView will not “know” the data in the several records which is exactly for each dimensional value.
 To tell the exact value, there will be a usage of aggregation function to tell that QlikView to perform that it must contain more than one record.
 For sure there should be a one record per dimensional value which is not a matter of using sum() and avg().